Furry convention: Attendees

 Attendees include artists and dealers offering products and services for sale to fans, and those who wish to buy them.
 Others come for the programming, or to meet friends or other furry fans in general.
 Many attend for all of these reasons.
 Some later publish a con report detailing their experiences.

 Attendees of major conventions receive a bag with the convention book (or conbook), a lavishly illustrated volume featuring themed artwork, fiction and articles submitted by members and the Guests of Honor, along with a description of the event's programming, staff, rules, guests and any charity being supported by the convention.
 Local restaurant information and a combination pocket schedule and map may also be included.
 Sponsors often receive additional items such as T-shirts, pins or ribbons, as well as faster registration badge pick-up and on-site meals (some conventions provide a con suite with basic refreshments for all members).
 They may also be displayed prominently in convention publications.

 Fans may wear a full or partial fursuit or another costume to express their identity and entertain others, though typically less than 15% of attendees bring a costume, and few of these wear them all the time.
 Others may wear accessories such as ears or a tail, particularly outside the main convention area.
-Nearly all will wear one or more custom convention badges featuring a depiction of their anthropomorphic persona, some with attached ribbons providing an indicator of social status, such as a notice of affiliation, or sponsorship of the convention.
+Nearly all will wear one or more custom convention badges featuring a depiction of their fursona, some with attached ribbons providing an indicator of social status, such as a notice of affiliation, or sponsorship of the convention.
 Sales of such accessories form a part of the commerce at furry conventions.